 A Day in the Life of a Bike & Barge Vacation with VBT

 For centuries, the vast network of rivers and canals throughout Europe has been a preferred method of both travel and trade.
 When you think of iconic cities like Paris, Amsterdam and Antwerp; one common thread that comes to mind is the renowned rivers that run through their centers.
 Whether you’re cruising down the Seine, Moselle or Amstel, traveling by barge gives you a different perspective as the peaceful flow of the water treats you to new sites around each bend.
-So if you love to travel and enjoy moderate daily exercise, our Bike & Barge tours are the perfect way for you to see Europe.
+So if you love to travel and enjoy moderate daily exercise, our Bike & Sail tours are the perfect way for you to see Europe.

 A Typical Day on VBT’s Barge Bicycling Vacations

 On the morning of Day 9, our group gets an early start in time to catch all the action at the world’s largest flower auction in Aalsmeer.
 You’ll be astonished at the hustle and bustle within the warehouse as the crates of flowers are transported to the auction floor, where watching traders bid against the clock.
 Thousands of beautiful flowers get traded daily to be sold in more than ten countries and exported throughout the world.
 Our group gets to view the entire auction from a special gallery, where for a moment or two, we’ll be at the center of the international flower trade.

 10:00am—Heart of France Bike & Barge: Paris to Montargis